marberts/piar/paper/paper.md

 It is now simple to aggregate the business-level indexes according to this aggregation structure with the `aggregate()` function and chain them together to get the evolution of prices over time.
+Missing elemental indexes are ignored by setting `na.rm = TRUE`.

 ```r
 ms_index <- aggregate(elementals, pias, na.rm = TRUE)